konstaka/planner/README.md

 # Operation planner for Travian (version T4, 2019->)
 This tool makes it easy to plan coordinated attack operations for the browsergame Travian (https://www.travian.com/).
 By copying and pasting information from the game, the program parses relevant data and creates a simple visual sheet for planning.
-The program computes sending times for all participants and supports hitting time randomisation, sending time conflict scheduling with a genetic algorithm, easy hitting order adjusting, cross-faking, and chief/hero faking.
+The program computes sending times for all participants and supports hitting time randomisation, sending time conflict scheduling, easy hitting order adjusting, cross-faking, and chief/hero faking.
 When you're ready, you can just grab the templated operation commands and send away!